Iwe-Coumou/Flights/README.md

 - **pytz** – For handling time zone operations.
 - **timezonefinder** – For determining the time zone from latitude and longitude coordinates.

-*Note:* The `sqlite3` module is part of Python’s standard library and does not need to be installed separately.

 ### Installing the Dependencies

 Run this command in your terminal:

 ```
 pip install -r requirements.txt
 ```